 Hugh Sherwood Cordery was the collector of customs in Invercargill between 1928 and 1935.
 A teetotaller, he made prosecuting illegal distillers, particularly those producing dangerous brews, his personal mission.
 He pioneered the use of an aircraft to find stills and took along his own box Brownie camera to record his findings.
 Yet he occasionally struggled to secure prosecutions with Southland juries reluctant to convict McRaes.
 He succeeded in driving a small number of errant distillers from the district, but most of those who were convicted paid their fines and returned to their farms.

 The last prosecution for illegal distilling was in 1957, three years after the repeal of prohibition.
-Gerald “The Major” Enwright of Timpanys near Invercargill was one of the few moonshiners who continued distilling after prohibition had ended.
+Gerald “The Major” Enright of Timpanys near Invercargill was one of the few moonshiners who continued distilling after prohibition had ended.
 He had a huge illegal distribution network that stretched from Invercargill to Christchurch.
 In 1950 he had been caught and fined and his distilling equipment seized.
 The police didn’t destroy the still, however, but sold off the components at an auction house in Invercargill.
-Enwright’s friends were the successful bidders.
+Enright’s friends were the successful bidders.
 When he was caught again, he was charged not only with illegal distilling but also with using seized equipment.
 This time his punishment carried a jail sentence.

 Details of more than 30 prosecutions are on display at the Hokonui Moonshine Museum in Gore, thanks in part to Cordery’s grandson, Sher‑wood Young, a police historian in Wellington who donated images from his grandfather’s personal collection.
 The museum opened in 2001, bringing Gore’s illicit past out of the closet and preventing the story from disappearing into legend.